-Blooming Milford is a volunteer group of residents who strive to make Milford a better place through gardening related activities.
-Their funds are mainly obtained from plant sales and in the past they have used these to:
+Set up in 2008, Blooming Milford is a volunteer group of residents who strive to make Milford a better place through gardening related activities.
+Many of the flower displays that you see as you travel through the village were created and are maintained by them and they co-ordinate their efforts closely with Belper Town and Amber Valley Borough councils.
+Their funds are mainly obtained from plant sales from plants from their own gardens.

 To read a Derbyshire Life article on East Midlands in Bloom 2011 – with a focus on Milford’s Silver medal, click here

 If you are interested in helping out in Blooming Milford’s activities, please contact the chair of the group, David Moreton email@example.com